GDPR and security in day-to-day work — onboarding for clinic staff

 If you are in doubt

-If you are in doubt about a specific situation, ask.
+If you're unsure about a specific situation, ask.
 The clinic administrator, a colleague who has been there longer, or Validi support directly at support@validi.eu.
 There are no stupid questions here.
 There are only questions asked too late.

-For clinic managers: this document may be shared internally in its current form, or adapted to your own clinic reality.
-If you'd like an editable version (Word or Google Docs), contact us — we'll send it.
+For clinic managers: feel free to share this document internally as it is, or adapt it to fit your own clinic.
+If you'd like an editable version (Word or Google Docs), contact us — we'll send it over.

-For staff: thanks for taking the time to read it.
+For staff: thanks for taking the time to read this.
 It isn't the most exciting reading, but it matters.

 Was this post helpful?